cfengine/documentation/guide/introduction/architecture-design.markdown

 ideal state of a given system by creating promises and the CFEngine agents ensures that the necessary steps are taken to achieve this state.
-Automation in CFEngine is executed through a series of [components][Introduction and System Overview#CFEngine Component Applications and Daemons] that run locally on hosts.
+Automation in CFEngine is executed through a series of [components][Overview#CFEngine Component Applications and Daemons] that run locally on hosts.

 ## Phases of System Management